kyverno/website/content/en/docs/Monitoring/controller-drops.md

 ---
-title: Controller Drops Count
+title: "Controller Drops Count"
+description: >
-description: This metric can be used to track the number of times a controller drops elements.
+    This metric can be used to track the number of times a controller drops elements.
 Dropping usually indicates an unrecoverable error, the controller retried to process an item a couple of times and after failing every try drop the item.
 weight: 45
 ---